ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 To achieve higher throughput the messages are not replicated across brokers and the acknowledgement can be set to only one broker.
 Expose resilienc to failures.

-The number of producers and consumers are aligned, and the number of partition match the number of consumers.
+The number of producers and consumers are aligned, and the number of partitions matches the number of consumers.
 All consumers are in the same consumer group.
 Measurement has to be done from the producer code.
 With 12 producers on a 3 brokers cluster and small payload (128 bytes), with 24 consumers the measured throughput is around 2.3 M messages / second.

 ### Payload size